christopher-dG/osu-ex/README.md

 means that you can take advantage of extra features such as async requests.

-To make a direct HTTP request, use `get/3` or `get!/3`, which work in exactly the same way as the respective `HTTPoison` functions.
+To make a direct HTTP request, use `get/3` or `get!/3`, which work in exactly the same way as their respective `HTTPoison` functions.